Toys and video games hook up on new Disney game platform

 Infinity also comes with a "Toy Box" mode, where users can create their own virtual worlds by mixing backdrops and characters from different Pixar and Disney franchises.

-(This story corrects to change the day of the week to Tuesday in the first paragraph)
+(This story corrects day of the week to Tuesday in first paragraph)

 (Reporting by Malathi Nayak; Editing by David Gregorio and Phil Berlowitz)